Preparing for the unexpected: Planning for long-term care solutions

 You'll want to consider whether to insure one partner or both and how much coverage for each.
 It may be helpful to have your financial advisor run multiple scenarios with different coverage options to understand which options make the most financial sense.

-There are some nice benefits but also some substantial risks if you choose (or need) to accept the risk of covering long-term care expenses yourself.
+There are some nice benefits but also some substantial risks if you choose (or need) to accept the risk of covering LTC expenses yourself.
 You’ll be able to decide when and how to start receiving care, and you won't have to worry about meeting the qualifications necessary for an insurance policy to pay benefits.

 Additionally, keep in mind that most policies have a waiting period (known as the elimination period) before benefits begin.
 You'll want to make sure you have enough savings to cover your expenses during this period (typically 90 days).